aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-ApplyCustomLogicToEmptyRegions-HandleTheContactDetailsRegion.java" >}}

 Calling this overload with the specified ArrayList will create the data source which only contains data rows for the specified regions.
-Regions other than the `ContactDetails` region will not be handled and will be removed automatically by the mail merge engine instead.
+Regions other than the `ContactDetails` region will not be handled and will be removed automatically by the Mail Merge engine instead.
 The result of the above call using the code in our original handler is shown below.

 ![apply-custom-logic-to-unmerged-regions-aspose-words-java-5](how-to-apply-custom-logic-to-unmerged-regions-6.png)